-Each institution within USF has a police department responsible for submitting semi-annual Uniform Crime Report (UCR) data to the Florida Department of Law Enforcement (FDLE) for locations under their jurisdiction.
+Each institution within USF has a police department responsible for submitting annual crime data to the Florida Department of Law Enforcement (FDLE) for locations under their jurisdiction.
 See APPENDIX A for a map of UPD's jurisdiction for USF St. Petersburg.
-The FDLE forwards this information to the Federal Bureau of Investigation (FBI) for publication in the FBI's UCR.
+The FDLE forwards this information to the Federal Bureau of Investigation (FBI) for publication each year.